shipgirlproject/Haruna/STORAGE_IMPLEMENTATION.md

 * `async put(id, value)`
 * `async get(id)`
 * `_clean(callback)`
-> I do advise you to grab the latest file from the repo and put it in your repo/project/etc. It'll be much easier.
+> I advise you to grab the latest file from the repo and put it in your repo/project/etc. It'll be much easier.

 ### `get name()`
 This is a getter that defines the name of the store.
 This value should be changed.